puppetlabs/puppet-docs/source/pe/3.1/console_classes_groups.markdown

 These groups are used to manage Puppet Enterprise's [orchestration engine](./orchestration_overview.html).

 * The `no mcollective` group is **manually** managed by the admin user.
-You can add any node which **should not** have orchestration features enabled to this group.
+You can add any node that **should not** have orchestration features enabled to this group.
 This is generally used for non-PE nodes like network devices, which cannot support orchestration.
-* The `mcollective` group is **automatically** managed by a periodic background task; it contains every node which **is not** a member of the `no mcollective` group.
-The admin user can add classes to this group if they have any third-party classes that should be assigned to every node that has orchestration enabled.
+* The `mcollective` group is **automatically** managed by a periodic background task; it contains every node that **is not** a member of the `no mcollective` group.
+Admin users can add classes to this group if they have any third-party classes that should be assigned to every node that has orchestration enabled.
 However, you **should not** remove the `pe_mcollective` class from this group.

 #### The Master, Console, and PuppetDB Groups